Best Master's Degrees in Computer Science for 2023

 • Artificial Intelligence: Students learn the core concepts of designing objective-driven autonomous agents.
 This course focuses on the technological and ethical issues surrounding agent development.
 Other topics may include neural networks, classical planning, Markov decision processes, and perception-based recognition.

 • Advanced Computer Architecture: This class focuses on the organization and architecture of computers, quantitative analysis of design alternatives, and principles of instruction sets.
 Other topics include memory, interconnection, storage, and architectural innovations.
-Participants learn computer architecture terminology and major principles.

 What Will a Master's in Computer Science Degree Cost?

-Jobs And Career Options With a Master's Degree in Computer Science
+Jobs for Master's in Computer Science Graduates

 Computer and Information Research Scientists

-Required Education: Master's degree
+• Required Education: Master's degree

-Median Annual Salary: $131,490
+• 2023 Median Annual Salary: $145,080

 Computer and Information Systems Managers

-Required Education: Bachelor's degree required; master's degree preferred
+• Required Education: Bachelor's degree required; master's degree preferred

-Median Annual Salary: $159,010
+• 2023 Median Annual Salary: $169,510

 Computer Hardware Engineers

-Required Education: Bachelor's degree required; master's degree preferred
+• Required Education: Bachelor's degree required; master's degree preferred

-Median Annual Salary: $128,170
+• 2023 Median Annual Salary: $138,080

 Computer Network Architects

 Computer network architects create data communication networks, including intranets, wide area networks, and local area networks.
 Their duties may include analyzing data traffic, researching networking technologies, and upgrading hardware.
 They must understand their organizations' business plans to help achieve those goals using technology.
-Large employers often prefer a computer science master's degree for this role.
+Large employers may prefer a computer science master's degree for this role.

-Required Education: Bachelor's degree required; master's degree preferred
+• Required Education: Bachelor's degree required; master's degree preferred

-Median Annual Salary: $120,520
+• 2023 Median Annual Salary: $129,840

 Information Security Analysts

-Required Education: Bachelor's degree required; master's degree preferred
+• Required Education: Bachelor's degree required; master's degree preferred

-Median Annual Salary: $102,600
+• 2023 Median Annual Salary: $120,360

 In addition to our rankings of the best computer science master's programs, consider the following criteria when determining where to apply:

 • Accreditation: Holding institutional accreditation verifies that a school meets standards of academic excellence and rigor.
-Master's in computer science programs may also hold separate programmatic accreditation from organizations like ABET, which verify whether a degree's curriculum helps prepare students for careers in the field.
+Master's in computer science programs may also hold programmatic accreditation from organizations like ABET, which verify whether a degree's curriculum helps prepare students for careers in the field.

 • Staff Credentials: Research potential programs' faculty to see if anyone conducts research about or specializes in areas related to your interests.
 These faculty may offer insights into career prospects or help connect you to professional networks.